What is privileged access management (PAM) and why is it important?

 External privilege threat vectors

-"80% of breaches being caused by those external to the organization" - Verizon's 2022 Data Breach Investigations Report
+"65% of breaches being caused by external threat actors" - Verizon's 2024 Data Breach Investigations Report

 Privileged accounts are a favorite among attackers looking to gain full access to sensitive data servers without attracting suspicion.
 Hackers usually manipulate gullible, privileged users (via phishing, spoofed websites, and other tactics) into giving up information that allows the attackers to circumvent the firm's security and gain network access.